-V.1.
-In order for radioactive packages to be transported safely, such package should be restrained from movement within or on the conveyance during the transport operation, as required by the IAEA Regulations.
-The particular requirements of the relevant paragraphs of the Regulations apply in the following ways:

-- para.
-564: secure stowage of consignments this can be ensured by a variety of retention systems (see below); - para.
-606: each package shall be designed with due consideration being given to its retention systems relevant to each intended mode of transport; - para.
-612: the components of the package and its retention systems shall be designed so that their integrity will not be affected during routine operations; - para.
-636: the integrity of the package (IP-3 to Type C) shall not be impaired by the stresses imposed on the package or its attachment points by the tiedowns or other retention systems in either normal or accident transport conditions.

-V.2.
-Some aspects relating to these paragraphs in the Regulations are noted in their respective advisory paragraphs in the main text of this publication, but additional detail is contained in this appendix and in Refs [V.1-V.27].
-Package retention systems only have to be designed to meet the demands of routine conditions of transport.
-Therefore, in normal or accident conditions of transport, the package is permitted, and may be required as part of the design, to separate from the conveyance by the breakage or designed release of its restraint in order to preserve the package integrity.
-The inertial forces that act on the packages during routine conditions of transport can be derived from uneven road or track, vibration, linear accelerations and decelerations, direction changes, road skids in inclement weather that do not result in impact, rail shunting, heavy seas, and turbulence or rough landings in air transport.
+- IV.1.
+In order for radioactive packages to be transported safely, such packages should be restrained from movement within or on the conveyance during the transport operation, as required by the Transport Regulations.
+The particular requirements of the relevant paragraphs of the Transport Regulations apply in the following ways: - Paragraph 565: the secure stowage of consignments this can be ensured by a variety of retention systems (see below). - Paragraph 606: each package shall be designed with due consideration being given to its retention systems relevant to each intended mode of transport. - Paragraph 612: the components of the package, its contents and their respective retention systems shall be designed so that the package integrity will not be affected during routine conditions of transport. - Paragraph 636: the integrity of the package (IP-3 to Type C) shall not be impaired by the stresses imposed on the package or its attachment points by the tie-downs or other retention systems in either normal or accident transport conditions. - IV.2.
+Some aspects relating to these paragraphs in the Transport Regulations are noted in their respective advisory paragraphs in the main text of this publication, but additional detail is contained in this appendix and in Refs [IV.1-IV.26].
+Package retention systems have to be designed to perform in a predictable manner under all conditions of transport.
+However, in normal or accident conditions of transport, the package is permitted, and may be required as part of the design, to separate from the conveyance by the breakage or designed release of its restraint in order to preserve the package integrity. - IV.3.
+The inertial forces that act on the packages during routine conditions of transport can be derived from: - Uneven road or track; - Vibration: - Linear accelerations and decelerations;

+- Direction changes; - Road skids in inclement weather that do not result in impact.

+The inertial forces that act on the packages during normal conditions of transport can be derived from routine conditions of transport plus the following less common occurrences:

+- Minor impacts with vehicles and obstacles;

+- Rail shunting;

+- Heavy seas;

+- Turbulence or rough landings in air transport.

-TYPES OF RETENTION SYSTEM
+TYPES OF RETENTION SYSTEMS